osexpert/ccs32clara-chademo/readme.md

 and if it does not get asked amps within ca. 4 seconds, it will fail.
 Getting from 0 volt before PreCharge and into CurrentDemand delivering amps on this short time, its only possible on a few chargers.
 Example, Tesla v2 can use well over 10 second in PreCharge alone.
 So a stable and reproducable solution may not be possible without the hack, but more investigation needed to be 100% sure.

-Ccs otoh, works exactly like we simulate it: the PreCharge voltage is set to battery voltage and when voltage is reached, car open its contactors (difference between changer and battery voltage is minimal).
+Ccs otoh, works exactly like we simulate it AFAIK: the PreCharge voltage is set to battery voltage and when voltage is reached, car open its contactors (difference between charger and battery voltage is small).
 The problem is, chademo does not expose the battery voltage, but we try to estimate is from target and soc...
 So even thou chademo is not made for the charger and car to "meet" on battery voltage, and we do not really know the battery voltage, this _seems_ to work fine, but its hard to say if this has any issues (burnt relays etc.)
 How I describe it is also how the original firmware works, AFAICT, allthou it uses a fixed estimated battery voltage of 350 volt and it uses chademo 0.9 so the timing may be different
-(chademo 0.9 seem to be missing the flag that tell when car closes the contactor after d2 is set, so have to use a fixed delay instead, I suppose...).
+(chademo 0.9 seem to be missing the flag that tell when car closes the contactor after d2 is set, so have to use a fixed delay after setting d2 to close the adapter contactor, I think...).

 Stop button/power off:
 Shortly pressing stop button will initiate power off (pending).